-Name Details/Instructions Units/Format Unknown Values haul_num sequential by order hauled integer can be null for discards that occur outside the haul species_code_itis Either collected by reviewer or transcribed by software when submitted 6-digit code cannot be unknown, all discards receive an ITIS code unit_weight No weights collected in MREM program integer NULL in MREM program unit_weight_uom No weights collected in MREM program text (LB) NULL in MREM program

-1 r i species_length No lengths collected in MREM program integer NULL in MREM program unit_length_uom No lengths collected in MREM program text (cm , in, etc.) NULL in MREM program unit_count 1 is most common but there are instances >1 discard per entry is observed ≥1 cannot be unknown estimation_method No weights collected in MREM program text UNKNOWN in MREM program grade_code Market codes do not apply to MREM text 01 in MREM program discard_timestamp collected by review platform when annotation is created YYYY-MM-DD HH:MM:SS in ISO8601 format cannot be unknown discard_lat collected by review platform when annotation is created latitude in decimal places, can be positive, negative, or 0 cannot be blank (but can = 0) discard_lon collected by review platform when annotation is created longitude in decimal places, can be positive, negative or 0 cannot be blank (but can = 0) disposition_code what was the fate of the discard (ex: not brought on board, damaged, etc.) 3-digit code Cannot be null, if unknown use code '900' obsid observer/reviewer ID collected by review platform when annotation is created 3 character string (letter, number, number) cannot be blank comments notes on a discard such as ID characteristics, reason for Fish NK, etc. text Can be null, requires comments if Fish NK that apply to trip level concerns.
-Currently, there are three event types that require documentation.
+Name Details/Instructions Units/Format Unknown Values haul_id sequential by order hauled integer can be null for discards that occur outside the haul species_code_itis Either collected by reviewer or transcribed by software when submitted 6-digit code cannot be unknown, all discards receive an ITIS code weight No weights collected in MREM program integer NULL in MREM program catch_weight_uom No weights collected in MREM program text (LB) NULL in MREM program length No lengths collected in MREM program integer NULL in MREM program catch_length_uom No lengths collected in MREM program text (cm , in, etc.) NULL in MREM program count 1 is most common but there are instances >1 discard per entry is observed ≥1 cannot be unknown weight_determined_by No weights collected in MREM program text UNKNOWN in MREM program grade_code Market codes do not apply to MREM text 01 in MREM program discard_datetime collected by review platform when annotation is created YYYY-MM-DD HH:MM:SS in ISO8601 format cannot be unknown discard_lat collected by review platform when annotation is created latitude in decimal places, can be positive, negative, or 0 cannot be blank (but can = 0) discard_long collected by review platform when annotation is created longitude in decimal places, can be positive, negative or 0 cannot be blank (but can = 0) disposition what was the fate of the discard (ex: not brought on board, damaged, etc.) 3-digit code Cannot be null, if unknown use code '900' reviewer_id observer/reviewer ID collected by review platform when annotation is created 3 character string (letter, number, number) cannot be blank comments notes on a discard such as ID characteristics, reason for Fish NK, etc. text Can be null, requires comments if Fish NK three event types that require documentation.
 An event can either be a point or duration.
 A point event is an individual event annotated at the "first sight" of the event.
 A duration event begins at the "first sight" of the event and ends once the event has been resolved or when the haul has ended, depending on event type.
 For duration events that do not require documentation to be confined to between the beginning of a haul and end of processing and impact multiple hauls the reviewer should record the haul number as the first haul the event occurs on.
 Comments should include details on any other hauls that were impacted.
 For example if an EME-Video Gaps event is annotated during Haul 5 sorting, but Haul 6 is set during the gap, the reviewer would enter 5 as the haul id and comment that haul 6 was deployed.
-Overlap may occur for certain duration events that are documented at the haul level.
-Location information (collected in the timestamp) will be included with the event entry.
-All events will
+Overlap may occur for certain duration events that are